ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 x^2 + y^2 = 81 sin[x]^2
 ```

 Which should result in a bunch of circles.
 Let's try to apply `naivePlot` to draw them.
-First, we'll define a pair anonymous functions for the parts of the equation:
+First, we'll define a pair of anonymous functions for the parts of the equation:

 ```
 lhs = { |x, y| x^2 + y^2 }